 The Career Center strongly recommends students meet one-on-one with a career advisor prior to interviewing.
 We have two types of 60-minute interview appointments: Interview Preparation, for students who need assistance in preparing for an interview, and the Practice Interview, where students can participate in a simulated interview with an advisor.
 Come prepared with answers to typical questions, as well as a list of questions you might ask an employer.

 NOTE: While Interview Preparation appointments can be scheduled via Handshake, we ask that you make Practice Interview appointments by calling our reception line at 410-455-2216.

 Throughout the fall and spring, the Career Center hosts employers from a variety of industries for a day of on-campus interviews.
 Learn more about On-Campus Recruiting and Interviews in our Find an Internship or Job section.

-Remote interviews are occurring more frequently than ever, taking place via telephone, Skype, or other video conferencing tools.
+Remote interviews are occurring more frequently than ever, taking place via telephone, Zoom, or other video conferencing tools.
 Employers and graduate schools are utilizing remote interviews to efficiently screen applicants.
 One of the key factors to having a successful remote interview is holding it in a distraction-free space where your interviewer is able to clearly see and hear you.
 The Career Center’s interview rooms are available for UMBC students to reserve for remote interviews.
 Learn more about Requesting an Interview Room.